Wake Tech Foundation Scholarship Guidelines

-- Scholarships awarded through the Foundation are only for use at Wake Tech Community College.
+- Scholarships awarded through the Foundation are for use only at Wake Tech.

 - All scholarships are competitive and are based on criteria established by donors.

-- The selection committee assigns numerical scores to each essay question based on content, grammar, spelling, and punctuation.
-Essays are scored by three reviewers and scores are averaged.
+- Scholarship essays are assigned numerical scores based on content, grammar, spelling and punctuation.
+Essays are scored by three reviewers, and the scores are averaged.